Get married to the love of your life in the beauty that is America

 - Police certificates from countries where you’ve lived for more than six months

-K-1 Visa Process
+U.S. K-1 Visa Application Process

 As with most visa applications, filing for a fiancé(e) visa is a lengthy process.
 Here’s a brief overview of how it starts and how Blue Lake Law can assist you along the way: